8 Chapter 8: Sampling Distributions

 Using Standard Error for Probability

 We saw in chapter 7 that we can use z-scores to split up a normal distribution and calculate the proportion of the area under the curve in one of the new regions, giving us the probability of randomly selecting a z-score in that range.
 We can follow the exact sample process for sample means, converting them into z-scores and calculating probabilities.
+This is sometimes called the z-test noting that you are given sample size, sample mean, population standard deviation, and the population mean.
 The only difference is that instead of dividing a raw score by the standard deviation, we divide the sample mean by the standard error.

 Let’s say we are drawing samples from a population with a mean of 50 and standard deviation of 10 (the same values used in Figure 6).
 What is the probability that we get a random sample of size 10 with a mean greater than or equal to 55?
 That is, for n = 10, what is the probability that ̅X ≥ 55?
 First, we need to convert this sample mean score into a z-score: